+The dos and donts of entrepreneurship by BHIVE.
 The event FuckUp Nights is based on the global movement born in Mexico in 2012 to share publicly business failure stories.
 And yeah, it’s really one of the most difficult tasks in the world to tell the mistakes one has committed and the learning which came out as the result.

-Listed here are some of the common mistakes committed by aspiring entrepreneurs:
+Here are some of the common mistakes committed by aspiring entrepreneurs:

 Beginning with illusions of grandeur